 Here, a shareholder is given the option to “call” on the company to issue further shares, i.e. create more shares for the benefit of the shareholder.
 Another variation of a call option is where the company or a shareholder(s) can call on another shareholder to buy more shares.
 The circumstances in which the call can be exercised are set out in the shareholders’ agreement.

-With a put option a shareholder or the company can force a shareholder(s) to sell his shares.
+With a put option a shareholder or the company can force a shareholder(s) to sell shares.
 Like a call option, this option is usually subject to certain conditions.
 The key condition here is usually price, the fall back being fair value determined by an expert.
-We do value shares in private companies.
+We can advise on valuing shares in private companies.